After Israel shuts only West Bank gateway to the outside world, Palestinians fear more restrictions

 “I don’t know where to go, there are thousands of others like me,” he said.
 More than half of Jordan’s population of 10 million is of Palestinian descent, and the country is home to more than 2 million registered Palestinian refugees.

 The Israeli government, which controls the border crossing, has yet to say why the border was shut.
-The Israel Airports Authority, which administers the crossing, says it was a decision made by the political echelon.
+The Israel Airports Authority, which administers the crossing, says the decisions to close and reopen it were made by the political echelon.
 It comes several days after a Jordanian truck driver transporting humanitarian aid intended for Gaza opened fire at the crossing, killing two Israeli soldiers.
 The Israeli military said they would investigate the incident.

-Palestinians feel the closure is retaliatory and designed to punish them for a decision taken by several western countries this week to recognize Palestine as an independent country.
+Palestinians say they feel the closure is retaliatory and designed to punish them for a decision taken by several Western countries this week to recognize Palestine as an independent country.

 For decades, Palestinians have relied on the Allenby Crossing, also known as the King Hussein Bridge or Al-Karama Crossing, as the main route to exit the West Bank without having to enter Israel.
 Travelers from the West Bank typically use the crossing to access international airports in neighboring Jordan, visit family residing in the country or receive medical treatment.